The Fluid Mechanics of Splatter Painting

-When a hairy structure is wet, capillary forces tend to bring the hairs closer together, an effect that is referred to as clumping \cite{Boudaoud2007, Py2007, Duprat2012, Soleimani2015, Wang2017}.
-This is the reason why the brush bundle is tighter when it is wet as compared to when it is dry (Figure~\ref{fig:sigma_effect}).
-Because liquids are incompressible, we expect that the diameter of the wet bundle depends on the volume of liquid loaded on it (as long as there is no dripping).
-However, our protocol involves loading a fixed \emph{mass} of liquid in the bundle.
-Since density can vary up to $30~\%$ between our liquids (see table~\ref{tab:liq_properties}), the loaded volume and therefore the wet diameter $D = D_{\mathrm{wet}}$ may vary slightly between experiments, as illustrated in Figure~\ref{fig:density_effect}.
+When a hairy structure is wet, capillary forces tend to bring the hairs closer together, an effect known as clumping \cite{Py2007, Duprat2012}.
+This is the reason why the brush bundle at rest is tighter when it is wet (diameter at the tip $\Dwet$) as compared to when it is dry (diameter at the tip $\Ddry > \Dwet$), as can be appreciated in Figure~\ref{fig:sigma_effect}.

-In the following, we show how the bundle geometrical properties can be corrected for this effect.
-Volume conservation of the bundle imposes that

-where we recall that $N \mathcal{M}_2$ is the cross-sectional occupied by the bristles.
-The cross-sectional area available for the liquid to flow is then simply be expressed as